 - Specific nature of the support requested from IRWGS and co-sponsor role

-Please note that according to University policy, “visiting scholar” is a courtesy designation that does not signify a formal association with the University.
-Individuals given these titles may not claim a University affiliation for the purpose of applying for grants or contracts and should not represent themselves in their publications, correspondence, and/or curriculum vitae as having a University affiliation.
+The Visiting Scholar designation is a courtesy designation that does not signify a formal association with the University.
+As such, individuals given these titles may not claim a Columbia University affiliation for the purpose of applying for grants or contracts and should not represent themselves in their publications, correspondence, and/or curriculum vitae as having a Columbia University affiliation.

-Visiting scholars are responsible for arranging their own financial support and benefits while in residence, including travel to and from New York, living expenses, suitable housing, and university or library fees.
-We are unable to provide office space at IRWGS at this time.
+Visiting Scholars are not provided funding by Columbia, nor are they provided office space.
+Applicants are responsible for arranging and demonstrating their own financial support and benefits (including health care coverage) while in residence, including travel to and from New York, living expenses, suitable housing, and other expenses that may arise.

 Scholars interested in applying for Visiting Scholar status through IRWGS should submit the following to firstname.lastname@example.org (Subject Line: “Visiting Scholar Application”):